brainlife/docs/docs/user/process.md

 * Finished

     The task has completed successfully.
-You can visualize output datasets using Brainlife's built in visualization tool by clicking :fa-eye: buttons next to each output dataset.
+You can visualize output datasets using Brainlife's built-in visualization tool by clicking :fa-eye: buttons next to each output dataset.
 If you have requested to auto-archive the output datasets (at submit time), those datasets will be copied to the Project's datasets archive.
 Any dependent task will be placed in Requested status.

 * Failed